ANSH3LL/Graphics-Extensions-for-Solar2D/Corona/README.md

 #### Methods
 - `update(delta)` - load the next frame of the animation. `delta` should be the time between now and the last call to this method in milliseconds
 - `reset(loop)` - go back to the first frame of the animation so it can be replayed.
 Also resets the `completed` property.
-Only works when the animation has played to the last frame.
 If `loop` is set to `true`, the animation will play on loop once restarted

 #### Properties
 **Read-only**